K\"ahler metrics and toric Lagrangian fibrations: Toric Hamiltonian -spaces a.k.a. toric Lagrangian fibrations

-In other words, a Delzant subspace of $(M,\Lambda)$ is a codimension zero integral affine submanifold with corners.
+In other words, a Delzant domain of $(M,\Lambda)$ is a codimension zero integral affine submanifold with corners.
+It follows from the definition that each open face of a Delzant domain inherits an integral affine structure.

 \begin{example}[Compact symplectic toric manifolds] For any compact symplectic toric manifold $\mu_0:(S,\omega)\to \R^n$, the image of the moment map is a Delzant polytope in $\R^n$.
-Delzant polytopes are precisely the compact and connected Delzant subspaces of $\R^n$ equipped with the standard integral affine structure. \end{example}
+Delzant polytopes are precisely the compact and connected Delzant domains of $(\R^n,\Z^n)$. {Notice that this does not require the vertices to be integral points.
+Moreover, there is no notion of ``integral point" in a general integral affine manifold.}